spyoungtech/win-bash-aliases/README.md

 Your favorite unix command not here?
 Open a PR and I'll add it!
 It's as simple as adding a string to a list.

 Note: some commands, like `xargs`, are impractical to use because they would execute inside the WSL environment.

+## FAQ

+> Is this safe to use in production?

+🤷

+> How does it work?

+Just console entry points and wrapping around `bash -c`